 Please note that the program cost varies based on the number of credits chosen, not based on the session length.

 Study Abroad Internship Program

 The University of Sydney's unique Study Abroad Internship Program (ARTS2600) provides the opportunity to gain work experience within the Australian marketplace.
 Students enhance their skills and develop confidence by undertaking a credit-bearing Study Abroad Internship course through one of our many industry partners.
 We work with companies from a variety of fields including start-ups, technology firms, financial service providers and non-profits.
 Applicants are placed on a best-fit basis.
-Placement is competitive and based on eligibility criteria such as GPA (3.2 minimum), applicability of academic studies to the placement, and the outcome of a Skype interview.
+Placement is competitive (not guaranteed) and based on eligibility criteria such as GPA (3.2 minimum), applicability of academic studies to the placement, and the outcome of a Skype interview.
 Through rigorous academic curriculum and 120* hours (15 day) placement, students have the opportunity to: